 The Marist community strongly promotes a personal values system, which focuses on each person taking responsibility for his/her own actions, and on maintaining dignity and truth.
-The following restrictions outline the parameters within which each individual shall be held responsible.
+The following restrictions outline the parameters within which each individual will be held responsible.
 Their violation will result in disciplinary action.

-1. Acts of Dishonesty.
-Including, but not limited to:
+1. Acts of Dishonesty: Including, but not limited to:

 a.
 Providing false information to any College official, faculty member or office.

 b.
 Forgery, alteration or misuse of any College document, record or instrument of identification, including parking permits.